GoogleCloudPlatform/terraform-google-enterprise-genai/examples/genai-rag-multimodal/README.md

 ## Deploying infrastructure using terraform locally

+- Only proceed with these steps if you have not deployed [using cloudbuild](#deploying-infrastructure-using-machine-learning-infra-pipeline).
 - Run `terraform init` inside this directory.
 - Run `terraform apply` inside this directory.